Configure CTS token stores

 Configuring a new CTS data store does not migrate existing data from the old store to the new one.
-In most cases, this will mean that users will need to log in again so that AM stores their sessions and tokens in the new token store.
+Usually, users will need to log in again so that AM stores their sessions and tokens in the new token store.

-For this test, you need to have a site with more than one instance.
+For this test, you must have a site with more than one instance.
 The idea is to log in a user into the first instance, shut it down, and check that the session is still available to the second instance.

-To install DS using a setup profile, follow the steps in Install DS for AM CTS in the Directory Services documentation.
+Follow the steps in Install DS for AM CTS in the DS documentation.

 Share the CTS store certificate with the AM container to prepare for TLS/LDAPS.
 The CTS store should communicate over secure connections for security reasons.